Data makes the world go round

-Although a truly universal quantum computer is still few years away, the contemporary Noisy Intermediate Scale Quantum (NISQ) technologies that currently exist are already demonstrating a quantum speed up and computational advantage in several areas.
+Although a truly universal quantum computer is still a few years away, the contemporary Noisy Intermediate Scale Quantum (NISQ) technologies that currently exist are already demonstrating a quantum speedup and computational advantage in several areas.

-Perhaps one of the most prominent research topics in this field is in developing quantum enhanced algorithms for Kernel based ML techniques.
-In machine learning, kernel machines are a class of algorithms for pattern analysis, examples include support-vector machines (SVM) and neural networks.
+Perhaps one of the most prominent research topics in this field is in development of quantum-enhanced algorithms for Kernel-based ML techniques.
+In machine learning, kernel machines are a class of algorithms for pattern analysis, examples include support vector machines (SVM) and neural networks.
 These methods require only a user-specified kernel, i.e., a similarity function over pairs of data points in raw representation.

 Refining and improving the feature mapping and associated kernel optimization is possible with quantum computation and is expected to lead to significant advantages over classical data analysis.
-This is one of most widely studied area in Q-A.I. and the basis of our product development for AbaQus.
+This is one of the most widely studied areas in Q-A.I. and the basis of our product development for AbaQus.